 In one episode, a boy's life is saved because a knife hit a hat that he had inside his jacket.
 The hat had been a gift from is late mother and he always had it with him.

-Sailor Moon is forced to stab a Brainwashed and CrazyMamoru in the chest, and she's so traumatized that she attempts suicide... except he lived because the sword was stopped by a pocket watch (a memento from dead parents), and she did too because the crystalline MacGuffin decided to manifest itself on her chest.
+Sailor Moon is forced to stab a Brainwashed and CrazyMamoru in the chest, and she's so traumatized that she attempts suicide... except he lived because the sword was stopped by the crystallized forms of the Shitennou, and she did too because the blade hit the pocket watch Mamoru had let her borrow.